-So you may be wondering, what are the best VR games for SteamVR headsets that came out this year?
-You may find a couple repeats from our 10 Best Rift Games of 2019, but there’s still plenty of top-scoring games to dig into here.
+So you may be wondering, what are the best VR games for SteamVR headsets recently?
+You may find a couple repeats from our 10 Best Recent Rift Games, but there’s still plenty of top-scoring games to dig into here.
 Now, in no particular order, our top 10 best games for SteamVR headsets.

 Note: Below you’ll find links pointing to Steam and Viveport, as the latter also offers support for many of the major VR headsets.